-Most people think Thai food is very healthy because in one menu you will get all kinds of food nutrients, vitamins from vegetables, protein and carbohydrate from meat and rice.
+Most people think Thai food is very healthy because in one dish you will get all kinds of food nutrients, vitamins from vegetables, protein, and carbohydrates from the main ingredients, meat, and rice.

-If I ever thought about the unhealthiest or strangest foods we have here, I would think of these five and that they are also Thai favorites.
+If I ever thought about the unhealthiest or strangest foods we have here, I would think of these five.
+The thing is, they are also Thai favorites!

-The first food that came up in my mind is Laab Luead, bloody pork sour and spicy salad.
-Uhh, I don’t want to imagine its picture in my head but I really have to tell you what it is like.
-This recipe came from either Laos or Thailand, and I’m sorry I’m not sure which one!
-I am never really sure.
-My father and my grandma loved this food.
-The pork in this dish is uncooked and dressed with fresh pig’s blood.
+The first food that came to my mind is Laab Luad.
+It’s sour and spicy salad with bloody pork!
+Uhm, I don’t want to imagine its picture in my head but I really have to tell you what it is like.
+This recipe came from Thailand’s Northeast up by Laos where I grew up.

-Eventually our government announced the campaign telling Isaan people to stop eating it uncooked.
-We cook the pork, but still dress it with fresh blood.
+Eventually, our government announced the campaign telling Isaan people to stop eating it uncooked.
+We cook the pork but still dress it with fresh uncooked blood.

 (uhh.. next,.. please..)

 The shrimps were from fresh water and from the rice fields which are not really clean if we eat them uncooked.
 Later my mom changed the recipe.
 She made omelets with small shrimps from fresh water.
-That’s better.
+That was far better.

 If you get to see any dance show from Isaan, you will see a dance that was created to show brushing the ants off our arms as we hunt for the ant eggs!